Coaching Games are described on this page. They will illustrate the significance of coaching in Human Resource Development and the method of coaching.

 Here's a coaching game to practice the skill of reflecting on your own performance with the focus of improving it the next time.

 Coaching Game 3: The Card Game: Place a deck of cards in front of the participants.
 These cards are specially made for the occasion.

 On one side are pictures of a performance - say of a game, an artistic performance, an academic performance etc. On the other side is a descriptor of something that was done well (take cues from the picture) in that performance.

 Coaching game - Process:Get the group to get into pairs.
-They have to exchange each others cards.
-This game is played in turn.
+Once the pairs are formed, they have to exchange their cards.
+The pair takes turns to play this game.
 The first participant - A - uses his partner's - B's - card to appreciate him in that particular performance.

-Then B will also reflect on something that s/he can improve on in that particular performance the next time.
+Then B will also reflect on something that they can improve on in that particular performance the next time.

 The role is then reversed.
-The second partner plays the role of a coach and the first one plays the coachee.
-Of course, the coach uses the card of the first partner.
+The second partner - B - plays the role of a coach and the first one - A - plays the coachee.
+Of course, B will use the card belonging to A.

 Fill in the form below and subscribe to the free e-zine.

 [This website makes money for me, even while I give you all the information on it for free.
 Surprised?!!!
 Don't be.
 Want to know more about making a website like this one or even a better one and making money from it?
 Find answers to your questions here .]